-It is strongly recommended that you have your dentists submit a request for a Confirmation of Treatment and Cost prior to TMJ treatment.
-A Confirmation of Treatment and Cost is not a guarantee of payment, but may help you and your dentist understand which treatment is covered under this plan.
+It is strongly recommended that you have your Dentist submit a request for a Confirmation of Treatment and Cost prior to TMJ treatment.
+A Confirmation of Treatment and Cost is not a guarantee of payment but may help you and your Dentist understand which treatment is covered under this plan.

-Adult Accidental Injury Covered at 100%
+Adult Accidental Injury